dotnet/iot/README.md

 - led-more-blinking-lights: V2.1
 - arduino-demo: V3.0

-Restoring these values, and NOT adding the System.Text.Json reference to any of these projects, enabled ```./Build``` to run to successfully to completion.
+Restoring these values, and NOT adding the System.Text.Json reference to any of these projects, enabled ```./Build``` to run successfully to completion.

 <hr>